The Spanish Peaks Arts Council in partnership with the Sangre de Cristo Arts & Conference Center presents Michelangelo: Sketches in Clay

 The bozzetti provide insight to Michelangelo’s process and preparation for his sculptures.
 The pieces which will be on display are Nudo Virile (David), Torso Virile (Louvre Slave), Dio Fluviale (River God), Due Lottatori (Two Wrestlers), Nudo Femminile (Female Nude), and Crocifisso (Crucifix).
 It is believed that Michelangelo was nearly blind when he created the piece Crocifisso late in his career.

-In order to bring this exceptional exhibit to La Veta, we need to raise $3200.
+In order to bring this exceptional exhibit to La Veta, we needed to raise $3200.
+We are still in need of approximately $500.
 All donations are 100% tax deductible.
 Any contribution is welcome.
 Send your donation to SPACe, PO Box 803, La Veta, CO 81055 with a notation “Michelangelo” included, along with your name and mailing address.
 You may also donate by credit card.
 Choose a category of contribution below.

 Donate Gold Level for Michelangelo Exhibit – $100.00